Boost Your Creativity With The Zettelkasten Method

 Benefits of the Zettelkasten method

 The Zettelkasten method provides us with a structure and a process.
 Those are two keys to success in note-making.
 The structure helps us to be organized, focused, and eases the process of growing a knowledge base.
-As a result, the Zettelkasten method makes us more productive.
+As a result, this method makes us more productive.

 The focus on atomic notes helps us focus on one idea at a time, and makes it much easier for us to reuse content and connect ideas together.
 Thanks to this, we can create a real Web of knowledge.
-It also helps us think better.
+It also helps us think better and be more creative.

 Creating larger texts becomes much more natural and manageable.
 We expand ideas over time, as we add content to our knowledge base and create links between different ideas.